 - (1) On February 4, 2022, the Company entered into a convertible loan agreement with FiveT Investment Management Ltd., as amended on January 26, 2023.
-Under such amendment, the loan will be extinguished upon the closing of this offering through (i) the payment of USD 1,000,000, (ii) the issuance of an assumed 615,408 common shares to FiveT IM and (iii) the issuance of the FiveT Pre-Funded Warrant to purchase 1,316,994 common shares, at an exercise price of CHF 0.01 per common share, based on an assumed public offering price of \$2.49 per common share, which is the last reported sale price on the Nasdaq Capital Market on March 3, 2023, assuming no sale of Pre-Funded Warrants in this offering.
-The loan bears interest at the rate of 10% and matures on March 31, 2023, if not otherwise converted before maturity. - (2) Lease obligations consist of payments pursuant to a short-term lease agreement not accounted for on the balance sheet.
+Under such amendment, the loan will be extinguished upon the closing of this offering through (i) the payment of USD 1,000,000, (ii) the issuance of an assumed 615,408 common shares to FiveT IM and (iii) the issuance of the Pre-Funded Warrant to purchase 1,316,994 common shares, at an exercise price of CHF 0.01 per common share, based on an assumed public offering price of \$2.49 per common share, which is the last reported sale price on the Nasdaq Capital Market on March 3, 2023.
+The loan bears interest at the rate of 10% and matures on March 15, 2023, if not otherwise converted before maturity. - (2) Lease obligations consist of payments pursuant to a short-term lease agreement not accounted for on the balance sheet.
 The lease term is indefinite and can be terminated with a six month notice period.